 A living list of calligraphy resources

-I have had pleasant experiences purchasing from the following two companies and would recommend each highly.
-Customer service, selection, and shipping should be equally excellent, because both take their role in the community very seriously.
+We have had pleasant experiences purchasing from the following companies and would recommend each highly.
+Customer service, selection, and shipping should be equally excellent.

 - The Zanerian Manual